ParkinsonLab/Architect/README.md

 ### Architect prerequisites

 The following tools (version indicated in brackets) have been used to run Architect.
-Installation of all enzyme annotation tools is recommended, and can be effectuated by `downloader_of_tools.py`.
+Installation of all enzyme annotation tools is recommended, and can be effectuated by running `downloader_of_tools.py`.

 * BLAST+
 * BLAST (v2.2.26)